yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 #### Overview
 This article is the **first** one of the series [Spring Framework Fundamentals](https://github.com/yavuztas/java-spring-fundamentals){:target="blank"}.

-In this very first article, we will explain **Object Oriented Programming** and some basic principles of it both with definitions and code samples.
+In this very first article, we will explain **Object Oriented Programming** and some basic principles both with definitions and code samples.
 #### Object Oriented Programming
-One of the popular programming paradigms is called **Object Oriented Programming**, generally abbreviated as OOP, suggests that **objects** should be used in computer programs.
+One of the popular programming paradigms is called **Object Oriented Programming**, generally abbreviated as **OOP**, suggests that **objects** should be used in computer programs.

 Objects are special structures in programming contain **data** in forms of their properties, also named as attributes.

-Besides they contain procedures that are responsible for altering this data.
-These are mostly called as functions.
+Besides, they contain procedures that are responsible for altering this data which are mostly called as **functions.**

-Gladly, Java is a clean example for the OOP languages and contains many high-level structures for developers which are formed by objects.
+Hopefully, **Java** is a clean implementation of the object oriented programming and contains many high-level structures for developers which are formed by objects.
 Thus we do not need to worry about most of the low-level operations.

-However, there are further principles to learn in order to apply OOP correctly.
+However, there are further principles to learn to apply OOP correctly.
 These are widely known as solid principles in the programming world.
 When we say solid, this is because they literally form the **SOLID**.
 It is a funny story about that our former computer scientists culminated with an acronym for five OOP design principles intended to make software designs better and understandable.

 #### What are these SOLID principles?
-We have five principles each of them stands for each letter **S-O-L-I-D** which are *[Single Responsibility Principle](#single-responsibility-principle), [Open Closed Principle](#open-closed-principle), [Liskov Substitution Principle](#liskov-substitution-principle), [Interface Segregation Principle](#interface-segregation-principle) and [Dependency Inversion Principle](#dependency-inversion-principle).*
+We have five principles each of them stands for each letter **S-O-L-I-D**.
+They are *[Single Responsibility Principle](#single-responsibility-principle), [Open Closed Principle](#open-closed-principle), [Liskov Substitution Principle](#liskov-substitution-principle), [Interface Segregation Principle](#interface-segregation-principle) and [Dependency Inversion Principle](#dependency-inversion-principle).*

 #### Single Responsibility Principle
-Single Responsibility Principle in software programming suggests that one should have only one single responsibility.
-We usually refer any module, class or function here.
-Hence from the OOP perspective, it mostly refers to objects which can be modules or classes.
+Single Responsibility Principle in software programming suggests that an object should only have single responsibility.
+We usually refer any **module**, **class** or **function** here.
 In this way, one object can only modify one part of the software's specifications.

 Objects trying to handle more than one responsibility will eventually ensue fragility and become impossible to maintain.
-Thus it is clearly seen that violation of this principle causes us the famous [God Object](https://en.wikipedia.org/wiki/God_object){:target="blank"} anti-pattern in time.
+Thus, it is highly possible, the violation of this principle causes us the famous [God Object](https://en.wikipedia.org/wiki/God_object){:target="blank"} anti-pattern in time.

 An example to indicate a violation of the single responsibility principle: